davidfowl/DocsStaging/Pipelines.md

 ### Cancellation

 `PipeWriter.FlushAsync` supports passing a `CancellationToken` which will result in an `OperationCanceledException` if the token is cancelled while there's a flush pending.
-It also supports a non-exceptional way to cancel the current flush operation via `PipeWriter.CancelPendingFlush`.
+It also supports a way to cancel the current flush operation via `PipeWriter.CancelPendingFlush` without raising an exception.
 Calling this method will return a `FlushResult` with `IsCanceled` set to true.
 This can be extremely useful for halting the yielding flush in a non-destructive and non-exceptional way.

 ### Gotchas